Louise Gunning: Early life and career

 In February 1911, Gunning first played in The Balkan Princess as Princess Stephanie at the Herald Square Theatre, and then continued the run the following week at the Casino Theatre before embarking on a long tour later in the year.
-In May 1911 Gunning played Josephine in a two-month revival of H.M.S.
+In May 1911, Gunning played Josephine in a two-month revival of H.M.S.
 Pinafore at the Casino Theatre and, at the Broadway Theatre in March 1913, she was Annabel Vandeveer in The American Maid, a short-lived comic opera by John Philip Sousa and Leonard Liebling.
 She joined the stock company at the Brooklyn Academy of Music in May 1914, to guest star as Mary in Forty-Five Minutes from Broadway.

 Reportedly Gunning was forced to cancel a European tour and return to America when in 1914 war threatened the continent.
-In 1915 she began a series of vaudeville singing engagements that would continue into the early 1920s.
+In 1915, she began a series of vaudeville singing engagements that would continue into the early 1920s.

 Personal life

-In October 1903 Gunning married Frederick Pitney, owner of a New York cab company, and almost to the day two years later, gave birth to a baby girl, Louise Adelaide Pitney.
+In October 1903, Gunning married Frederick Pitney, owner of a New York cab company, and almost to the day two years later, gave birth to a baby girl, Louise Adelaide Pitney.
 The marriage ended sometime before the midpoint of the following decade.
-By 1915 Gunning had purchased a ranch in Sierra Madre, California, that she would maintain over the remainder of her life.
-On July 7 of that year she married the German-born concert violinist Oskar Seiling.
+By 1915, Gunning had purchased a ranch in Sierra Madre, California, that she would maintain over the remainder of her life.
+On July 7, of that year she married the German-born concert violinist Oskar Seiling.
 A native of Munich, Seiling was born on July 7, 1880, a son of Jakob and Elizabeth (née Hehle) Seiling.
-He attended the Royal Academy of the Art of Music, Munich and the University of Munich and was a student of Joseph Joachim in Berlin.
+He attended the Royal Academy of the Art of Music in Munich and the Ludwig-Maximilians-Universität München and was a student of Joseph Joachim in Berlin.
 Before coming to America at about the age of 26, Seiling had done considerable concert work in Germany and England.

 In America Seiling performed in concerts and with chamber music groups before turning to teaching.
 He taught at Occidental College and, from 1907 to 1912, was head of the Violin Department at the University of Southern California and starting in 1913 held the same position for seven years at the University of Redlands.
 Seiling later taught privately at his music studio in Los Angeles and organized the Los Angeles Brahms Music Society.
 For a time Gunning and her husband were known for hosting outdoor music events at their Sierra Madre ranch that drew music lovers from all parts of the state.

-Gunning died, aged 81, on July 24, 1960, at Sierra Madre.
+Gunning died at the age of 81 on July 24, 1960, in Sierra Madre, California.
 She was preceded in death by her husband on December 7, 1958.
 Both are interred at the Sierra Madre Pioneer Cemetery.